-These web pages, now into their twentieth year in September 2015, are mainly on Irish railway memorabilia (for transatlantic visitors - railroadiana), with information on the market for brass, enamel and cast iron signs (updated most months), gradually expanding to other items, grouped under:
+These web pages, now into their twenty first year in September 2016, are mainly on Irish railway memorabilia (for transatlantic visitors - railroadiana), with information on the market for brass, enamel and cast iron signs (updated most months), gradually expanding to other items, grouped under:

 LNWR Hotels poster (including Greenore).
 Source: GWR1113

 Limited information is also given on UK, Belgian and French railwayana, together with some resources for Irish luggage labels and tickets.
 Other interests covered are model railways (model railroads) and DCC Lenz system.
 Sometimes the Miscellanea page seeks input on unusual material, but nothing of late.

-are also provided, and checked and updated generally on a regular basis.
-If lost, click on the 'Site Map' icon at the end of each page for navigation choices.
+are also provided, and checked and updated generally on a regular basis (most recently on 26/10/16).
+If lost,click on the 'Site Map' icon at the end of each page for navigation choices.
 You will also find a site search facility on that page.
 Various photos of Irish railwayana (gradually relegated from page 2) complete the pages.
 This is just a sampler for the much fuller information on the second general site.
 You can e-mail me at home.
 Any photos of Irish railwayana would be particularly appreciated (up to now one contributor accounts for the majority of extra photos!).
 These could be scanned and inserted into more comprehensive pages on the varieties for individual companies.